paketphp/fram/README.md

 By using different view types the framework can adapt its execution per view type.
 Any number of View interfaces can be created by the project for different scenarios.

-How the View is rendered, the method name and it's parameters, is decided per view type, thus different view types can provide different input, like request and response objects.
+How the View is rendered, the method name and it's parameters, is decided per view type, thus different view types can provide different input, e.g. like request and response objects.

 ### ViewHandler